bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 2.2.
 Risk Assessment

+Is there a specific MAC Panel that would manage risk?
+Board of Directors? _____________

-Risk Assessment is managed by MAC [COI Panel](https://mining.ca/towards-sustainable-mining/how-tsm-works/community-of-interest-advisory-panel/) process.
+Risk Assessment is managed by MACTSM [COI Panel](https://mining.ca/towards-sustainable-mining/how-tsm-works/community-of-interest-advisory-panel/) process.
 The Issues Identification Process collects feedback and concerns from members to manage risk, which are then reduced into key issues.
 These issues are presented to industry members and non-industry members who prioritize these issues for solution and risk management.

 ## 2.3.
 Trust Assurance and Certification